 Make sure all your bones in the rig are parented to a main bone that has the entire model assigned to it to avoid parenting issues when Sketchfab converts the model.

 IK rigs: make sure you use them correctly and make the controller for them separate from the other bones.

 Use the Bake Action feature in Blender before you export a FBX.
 If you bake all actions in Blender and delete all the unused actions later you don't need to change anything in the FBX exporting settings, all animations will work in Sketchfab like you see it in Blender.
 It works for Poses and Objects, also you can clear all Constraints and Parents.

 At the moment Sketchfab assumes subframes, even if you use constant interpolation mode in Blender.
 A workaround in cases where constant interpolation is absolutely necessary is using a zeroscale for the bone or object for several frames (3 should work) and move the object in that time.
 (Think of a chimney emitting transparent spheres for smoke, you dont want them to fly back into the chimney because of that interpolation).

-The pose of No Animation in Sketchfab depends on the frame when you export it.
+The Static Pose in Sketchfab depends on the frame when you export it.